segunak/SegunAkinyemi.com/docs/_posts/2024-11-17-stem-workshop-copilot-suno-generative-ai-music.md

 ## Required Materials

-Here's what needed to run this workshop.
+Here's what's needed to run this workshop.

 * **Internet Access:** Required for connecting students with Microsoft Copilot and Suno AI.
 * **Computing Devices:** Each student (or small group of 4-5 students) needs a smartphone, tablet, laptop, or desktop computer to access Microsoft Copilot and Suno.